dis-moi/docs/REVIEW.md

 # Review process
-> This is a general process, a project specific process must be documented in its own repository.
+> This is a general process used across Dismoi by default.
+A project-specific process must be documented in its own repository.

 We rely on peer review as much as possible :
 > https://en.wikipedia.org/wiki/Peer_review